leonsilicon/lion-architecture/readme.md

 };
 ```

-Because the `chalk.blue` is already evaluated, overidding environment variables like `FORCE_COLOR` for chalk (e.g. in tests) doesn't work.
+Because `chalk.blue` is already evaluated, overidding environment variables like `FORCE_COLOR` for chalk (e.g. in tests) doesn't work.

 Instead, this problem can be mitigated using top-level function exports: